-5 Hot Tips to Help Employers Manage Office Romances
+5 Hot Tips to Help Employers Handle Office Romances

 February 13, 2015

-Romantic relationships between co-workers are unavoidable, with people spending so many of their waking hours at or connected to work these days.
+With people spending so many of their waking hours at or connected to work these days, romantic relationships between co-workers are effectively unavoidable.
 But an office romance can affect the workplace and pose challenges for employers both when it’s in full bloom and after it’s faded.
+And in today’s #metoo environment, workplace sexual harassment is front and center in employers’ and employees’ minds – making the liability risks an office romance pose to the employer higher than ever.
+Employers need to be prepared for the reality of office romances and proactively manage the risks they create.

 Workplace Impact.
 An ongoing or fizzled office romance can be disruptive for the entire workplace, impacting employee morale and affecting productivity beyond the employees involved in it.
 The co-working couple might be uncomfortable working together or unable to do so productively.
 Their fellow employees might feel uncomfortable working with the couple, or perceive a bias if one member of the couple is in a management or supervisory position.
 And if and when the office romance fizzles, it can lead to a toxic or hostile work environment (affecting more than just the former couple), to employee departures, and in the worst case scenario to one member of the former couple physically harming the other.